WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 ``Main.py`` script for each simulation configuration provided.
 After this it will run a bunch of data computation and plotting scripts.
 Finally it puts all the simulation results in a subdirectory of results whose name corresponds to the configuration file used.
-If we now look into the results directory by
+If we now look into the results directory by:

 ::

     ls results

-we see the listing
+we see the listing:

 ::